 After driving a Land Rover for a while, you start to feel in tune with the vehicle.
 Gear changes are smoother, there’s less body roll in the corners and you can judge the turning circle properly.
 And then, something doesn’t feel quite right.
 Is that a sound that you’ve never heard before?
 A noise that doesn’t become any louder, but becomes more and more noticeable.
 Slightly mechanical, slightly echoey and you just can’t put your finger on it.

-Experience has taught me that by the time something makes a noise on a Land Rover that it shouldn’t be, it’s already time to replace it.
-It is literally the vehicle telling you that something’s wrong.
-Of course the easiest solution is to turn the radio up, but somewhere along the line something will jump up to bite you when the noise gets a lot louder and violent, and then for some reason, the Land Rover won’t drive….
+Experience has taught me that by the time something makes a noise on a Land Rover that it shouldn't be, it's already time to replace it.
+It is literally the vehicle telling you that something's wrong.
+Of course the easiest solution is to turn the radio up, but somewhere along the line something will jump up to bite you when the noise gets louder and more violent, and then for some reason the Land Rover won't drive....

 If you ask yourself a few key questions, then you may be on the way to finding out what’s crying out in pain.